Ngô Đình Thục: Reconciliation and death

+Shrine of the Immaculate Heart of Mary on the campus of the Congregation of the Mother Co-Redemptrix, (now Congregation of the Mother of the Redeemer) in Carthage, Missouri.

 Thục began to be increasingly sought out by the expatriate and refugee Vietnamese community, including old friends and contacts from Huế and Saigon.
 They facilitated his extraction from sedevacantism and Thục returned to the Catholic Church on 11 July 1984, after asking forgiveness from the Church and recanting his views.
 He later came to stay with the Congregation of the Mother Co-Redemptrix in Carthage, Missouri and later celebrated a Mass during the Marian Days.

 Thục died on 13 December 1984, at the age of 87, only a few months after being received back into the Church.
 He was buried in the Resurrection Cemetery in Springfield, Missouri.